iamtalwinder/notes/MIS/notes/4-mis.md

     planning.
 6. How the evaluation of MIS can be performed? `*`
 7. Explain three level architecture of MIS along with its characteristics and functions. `*`
-8. Discuss the relevance and role of MIS in various phases of decision-making `*`
+8. Discuss the relevance and role of MIS in various phases of decision-making `*` `important`
 9. Discuss the different development approaches for MIS. `*`
 10. Explain the role of marketing in functioning of management information system. `*`
 11. What is Financial MIS?
 What are the key decisions supported by a Financial MIS?
 Discuss